 The best way to get inspiration is to study real life.
 Animators often see the world much differently than your average person.
 For instance, if an animator sees someone interesting waiting in line at the movies they might take mental notes on everything about them.
 They notice various expressions and body movements, from their posture to the way they talk.
 A person unfamiliar with animation is less likely to pay attention to these details.

 Animators are really still kids at heart.
 Whether they're animating a fight between two Transformers or the stunts of Spider-Man in the latest movie, the animators get to come up with these unique moves that they've probably had in their mind since they were young.
 While animation is difficult, it's extremely fun and often requires you to find your inner child again.

 When it comes to 3D animation, it's important to have the technical skills.
 Of course, the computer doesn't create great animations automatically; the animator does.
 That being said, you're still going to be in a complex piece of animation software like Maya, so you'll need to spend the time to learn the software.
 Even though a 3D application is simply a tool for you to animate with, you still need to learn how to use that tool, because software like Maya is more complex than a pencil and paper.

 A great place to start is with introductory animation tutorials like Introduction to Animation in Maya or Introduction to Animation in 3ds Max.
 With these tutorials, you'll be able to get up and running and comfortable with the software so you can spend more time animating.

 Knowing the path you want to take is very important when learning how to become an animator.
-Do you want to work on animated movies like Pixar and DreamWorks produce?
+Do you want to work on animated movies like the ones Pixar and DreamWorks produce?
 Do you want to work on movies like Transformers and Avengers?
 Or maybe you want to get into games?
 Whatever the case may be, you need to know your end goal.